AniketAGhadge/ReactCode_Pratices/Readme.txt

 5 - git commit -m 'add msg'  -- commit all the changes 6 - git remote add origin <link>  -- Run only once of project to add reprosetory to project 7 - git origin <branch name you created>

+Export and Imports
+Named Export and Default Export - e.g Named Export - at start export const Name = () => {}   ----- To import Named export it will be import {Name} from .....
+---- For multiple component export from one file we use named export e.g Default Export - at end export default Name            ----- To import default export it eill br import Name from .....
+---- For single component export from one file we use default export